 Some call it East Harlem, others call it El Barrio.
 East Harlem is a neighborhood of Upper Manhattan in New York City.
 It encompasses the area that lies north of the Upper East Side, and East 96th Street, and east of the Fifth Avenue towards the East and Harlem Rivers.
 Although East Harlem has Harlem in its name, it is commonly not considered to be a part of Harlem.
+Continue reading for more information, provided by our East Harlem personal injury law firm.

 The early days of East Harlem saw the area occupied by poor German, Irish, Scandinavian and Eastern European Jewish immigrants, and later Italian immigrants.
 The Italian immigrants soon took over the area with a mix of Northern Italians, Sicilians, and Southern Italians.
 East Harlem was the first place to be called "Little Italy" with the early settlers settling in 115th Street section.
 By the 1930s over 100,000 Italian-Americans lived in East Harlem's crowded and run-down apartment buildings.